-The coil-magnet actuators for the IP control illustrated in figure 6.5 is designed to have constant actuation efficiencly over the top stage displacement [67].
-The efficiency of each actuator is about 9 N/A. The actuators are driven by homemade coil-driver circuits developed for TAMA-SAS, whose conceptual diagram is shown in appendix ??.
-Each actuator provides the maximum force of ~ 1.4 N, which can move the top stage statically by $\pm 7$ mm when the resonant frequency of the IP is tuned at 0.1 Hz.
+The coil-magnet actuators for the IP control illustrated in figure 6.5 is designed to have constant actuation efficiencly over the top stage displacement [70].
+The efficiency of each actuator is about 9 N/A. The actuators are driven by homemade coil-driver circuits developed for TAMA-SAS, whose conceptual diagram is shown in figure 6.10.
+Each actuator provides the maximum force of ~ 1.4 N, which can move the top stage statically by ± 7 mm when the resonant frequency of the IP is tuned at 0.1 Hz.